FICUS SUBULATA Blume (1825) SECTION: SYCIDIUM

 Leaves, very variable in size and shape 10-20 cm but up to 35 cm long by 4-9cm wide with a smooth surface and entire (even) leaf edge.
 The leaves are distichous (in a flat plane) and almost symmetric sometimes with a small auricle or “ear” on one side of the leaf base.
 The leaf has 8-16 pairs of steeply ascending side veins.
 The petiole (leaf stalk) is very variable in length but up to 3 cm long.

 The small figs (1-1.5cm) grow in the leaf axils or clusters on the branches (ramiflorus).
 The figs hang from short peduncles up to 0.8 cm long.
 Figs ripen yellow to orange to red brown.
 The figs are smooth with an occasional tiny lateral bract.
 The figs are typically dispersed by bulbuls.

 Similar species: F. virgata is very similar but is not yet known to occur on mainland Borneo.

 (1) By the habit of extending long lianas with rootlets sideways to establish satellite plants in neighboring trees.

-(2) By the distinctive long, smooth needle like stipule similar to the stipule of Ficus dubia.
+(2) By the distinctive long, smooth needle like stipule similar to the stipules of Ficus dubia and Ficus nervosa.